pypsa-meets-earth/pypsa-earth/doc/how_to_fit.rst

 The pre-built cutout for Africa is available for 2013 year and can be loaded directly from zenodo through the rule `retrieve_cutout`.
 There is also a smaller cutout for Africa built for a two-weeks time span; it is automatically downloaded when retrieving common data with `retrieve_databundle_light`.

-In case you are interested in other parts of the world you can generate a cutout yourself using the `build_cutouts` rule.
-To run it you will need to
+In case you are interested in other parts of the world you have to generate a cutout yourself using the `build_cutouts` rule.
+To run it you will need to:

 1. be registered on  the `Copernicus Climate Data Store <https://cds.climate.copernicus.eu>`_;